 Dirt everywhere.
 Bugs too.
-Five minute walk to the bathroom.
+Five-minute walk to the bathroom.
 Very little privacy.
 Meals made over a campfire or on a propane stove.
-Cooler for “fridge.”
+Cooler for a refrigerator.
 Loud neighbors.
 Sleeping on a semi-comfortable air mattress.
 No air conditioning.

 Personally, camping is not my thing.
-So, why?
-Why subject myself to two poor nights of sleep along with almost constant social interaction (not easy for an introvert)?
-Simply put, my husband and boys LOVE camping.
-On this past trip, the realization hit me that my efforts toward the camping experience were kind of pathetic.
-Just going did not seem like enough, especially with the words of 2 Corinthians 9:8 in mind.
+So, why subject myself to two poor nights of sleep along with almost constant social interaction (not easy for an introvert)?
+Simply put, my family loved camping.
+On one trip, the realization hit me that my efforts toward the camping experience were kind of pathetic.
+Just going did not seem like enough.

-For this reason, I decided to consider the benefits of camping beyond the obvious of honoring my family.
+So, I decided to consider the benefits of camping beyond the obvious of honoring my family.
 My Everyday God once again showed me more than I expected.
-I am realizing that if I get over myself and my expectations, camping can enhance other areas of life tremendously.
+I realized that if I get over myself and my expectations, camping can enhance other areas of life tremendously.

 - Fellowship.
-We camp with friends, usually families from church.
-We have spent time together at church as well as church-related activities and even at each other’s houses.
-But something about spending two days together, talking at the campfire each night and seeing each other at our morning bests creates a deeper connection.
+We sometimes camp with friends.
+There’s just something special about spending two days together.
+Talking at the campfire each night and seeing each other at our morning best deepens our connection.

 - Family.
-Take away video games, computers and phones.
+Take away video games, computers, and phones.
 Take away toys and television.
 Minus housework and yard work.
 All excuses removed for why you can’t spend time together as a family.
-Camping returns a family back to the basic of enjoying each other in simple ways.
+Camping can return a family back to the basic of enjoying each other in simple ways.

 - Faith.
-Spending time in nature always increases my faith, and camping certainly is all about spending time outside.
+Spending time in nature always increases my faith.
+Camping certainly is all about spending time outside.
 Walking trails.
 Enjoying sounds of animals.
 Watching the campfire.
 Something about camping brings out my introspective nature and opens me more to the voice of God.

 These three crucial aspects of life seem to get a much-needed focus when camping.
 Maybe it’s the minimal distractions.
 Maybe it’s the simplicity of eating.
 Maybe both.

-This deeper look at camping has helped me realize that a change of venue to a simpler life allows perspective that only this simpler life can provide.
-Camping forces me to get outside of my silent, orderly world and into the world of interacting with others in a way that can strengthen and deepen bonds when flexibility and grace guide attitude, actions and words.
+This deeper look at camping has helped me realize that a change of venue to a simpler life allows perspective that only A Simple Life can provide.
+Camping forces me to get outside of my silent, orderly world and into the world of interacting with others in a way that can strengthen and deepen bonds when flexibility and grace guide attitude, actions, and words.